imjoseba/titanic-project/README.md

 Then, the data was cleaned to prepare it for analysis.

 Finally, information was extracted from each column, and some of them were analyzed for correlations.

+For an interactive visualization of the project, you can also check out the [PowerBI report here](https://app.powerbi.com/view?r=eyJrIjoiZDRhMjdmNTEtNTUyOC00ZWVhLWFhOWEtYTllMGVmNTU5YWI1IiwidCI6IjhhZWJkZGI2LTM0MTgtNDNhMS1hMjU1LWI5NjQxODZlY2M2NCIsImMiOjl9).

 I hope you find it as interesting as I do; there is still much more to discover.